 Back Apprenticeships and Skills training

-Since 2010, 3,000 apprentices have started in Watford.
+Since 2010, close to 5,000 apprentices have started in Watford.
 Helping young people prepare for their career is a sound investment in their future.
 I am now encouraging even more businesses to take on apprentices and showing them the Government help available.
-Read more about apprenticeships in Watford.

-Investment in our hospital is gaining pace after Government funds for the new maternity unit and link road were secured.
+Investment in our hospital is gaining pace after Government funds for 5 new wards, 2 new units and the link road were secured.
 Watford General also received £1 million for their Emergency Department this year.
 Now I will be pushing for the next phase of plans, which are currently being developed by NHS staff following the announcement that West Herts Hospital Trust will receive £400 million.